 How Does the Treatment Work?

-The combination therapy leverages an antibiotic in conjunction with the “re-purposing” of an over-the-counter FDA-approved compound.
-In addition to its approved indication, our research has shown that it has other useful actions:
+The combination therapy leverages an antibiotic in conjunction with the “re-purposing” of over-the-counter FDA-approved compounds.
+In addition to the approved indications, our research has shown that the combination has other useful actions:

-1. It blocks Manganese (Mn) from entering the Lyme spirochete and slows its life-sustaining protein synthesis
+1. Blocking Manganese (Mn) from entering the Lyme spirochete and slowing the spirochete’s life-sustaining protein synthesis

-2. It protect the human immune system from antibiotic toxicity by preserving macrophages responsible for removing cellular debris
+2. Protecting the human immune system from antibiotic toxicity by preserving macrophages responsible for removing cellular debris

-3. It maximizes the effect of the antibiotic in targeting the harmful bacteria
+3. Maximizing the effect of the antibiotic in targeting the harmful bacteria